kemeier/liri-node-app/README.md

 movie-this: uses the OMDB API to take a movie name and              outputs the following information to the                            terminal/bash window:

-                   -Title of the movie.
+                   -Title of the movie
-                   -Year the movie came out.
+                   -Year the movie came out
-                   -IMDB Rating of the movie.
+                   -IMDB Rating of the movie
-                   -Rotten Tomatoes Rating of the movie.
+                   -Rotten Tomatoes Rating of the movie
-                   -Country where the movie was produced.
+                   -Country where the movie was produced
-                   -Language of the movie.
+                   -Language of the movie
-                   -Plot of the movie.
+                   -Plot of the movie
-                   -Actors in the movie.
+                   -Actors in the movie

 do-this: uses the fs Node package, LIRI will take the               text inside of random.txt and then use it to                        call one of LIRI's commands.